-I also pop up now and again on talk shows, news programmes and the odd quiz show so do keep a look out for me on screen in 2017.
+I also pop up now and again on talk shows, news programmes and the odd quiz show.
+Plus there are a few exciting roles lined up for the new year, so do keep a look out for even more of me on your screens in 2018.

 I’ve performed all over the world and have ‘wheeled the boards’ in various plays – further details of all this can be found on my Spotlight (link opens in new window) page.

 In the past couple of years I’ve been touring a show I created, wrote and perform in called Assisted Suicide: The Musical (link opens in new window).
 With the help of a fantastic cast, this ‘TED talk with show tunes’ explores my views as a disabled woman who is an atheist and pro-choice yet concerned about legalising assisted suicide.